Medium

 Teaching Philosophy

-My goal is to create an environment that challenges students and supports experimentation.
+My goal is to create an environment that challenges students and supports experimentation and problem solving.
 I use various methods to provide students with background information, demonstrate skills and equipment, and then I step back to support students as they work.
 My role is to ask leading questions and encourage students as they develop their approach to completing their projects.
-Experimentation and making mistakes are encouraged because that is where some of the best learning happens.
+Making mistakes is encouraged because that is where some of the best learning happens.

 I may use the following in my lesson presentation: